Berigny/dss-system/README.md

 ## Methodology

-* **Determinism** — Fixed seeds and mocked small embeddings for CPU-friendly reproducibility; identical runs produce identical reports.
+* **Determinism**; Fixed seeds and mocked small embeddings for CPU-friendly reproducibility; identical runs produce identical reports.
-* **Claims registry** — Every public claim is bound to a metric, threshold, and comparison operator in `dss-benchmark-standalone/eval/claims_registry.yaml` (17 registered claims).
+* **Claims registry**; Every public claim is bound to a metric, threshold, and comparison operator in `dss-benchmark-standalone/eval/claims_registry.yaml` (17 registered claims).
 CI enforces `unknown_claims_policy: fail_ci`: any claim added to documentation without a registered metric fails the build.
-The legacy 26-claim registry from the v0.5 DSS evaluation is retained at `eval/legacy_v05_claims.yaml` (23 supported, 1 pending, 1 failing, 1 re-framed) — deprecated name, do not register new claims there; see the DSS-EVAL paper for the full registry status.
+The legacy 26-claim registry from the v0.5 DSS evaluation is retained at `eval/legacy_v05_claims.yaml` (23 supported, 1 pending, 1 failing, 1 re-framed); deprecated name, do not register new claims there; see the DSS-EVAL paper for the full registry status.
-* **Poisoning suite** (`suites/poisoning.py`) — Compatible/incompatible coordinate conflicts and same-identifier overwrites; measures silent displacement and flagged-or-preserved rates, plus conflict-detection latency (recorded, not gated).
+* **Poisoning suite** (`suites/poisoning.py`); Compatible/incompatible coordinate conflicts and same-identifier overwrites; measures silent displacement and flagged-or-preserved rates, plus conflict-detection latency (recorded, not gated).
-* **Integrity suite** (`suites/integrity.py`) — Structural vs. semantic coherence on synthetic distractors and optional real QA splits; measures incoherent retrieval and provenance transparency.
+* **Integrity suite** (`suites/integrity.py`); Structural vs. semantic coherence on synthetic distractors and optional real QA splits; measures incoherent retrieval and provenance transparency.
-* **Abstention suite** (`suites/abstention.py`) — Absent, borderline, and present queries; measures precision, recall, false abstention rate, and borderline abstention behaviour (recorded, not gated).
+* **Abstention suite** (`suites/abstention.py`); Absent, borderline, and present queries; measures precision, recall, false abstention rate, and borderline abstention behaviour (recorded, not gated).

 ## Limitations

-These benchmarks test structural integrity and abstention behaviour — **not** general retrieval quality on unstructured corpora.
+These benchmarks test structural integrity and abstention behaviour; **not** general retrieval quality on unstructured corpora.
 A passing score means a system resists the three failure modes above; it says nothing about topical relevance or recall on open-domain search.
 See `dss-benchmark-standalone/README.md` for the full disclosure.

 ## Repository Layout

-* `dss-benchmark-standalone/` — the standalone benchmark package (this is the product)
+* `dss-benchmark-standalone/`; the standalone benchmark package (this is the product)
-* `adapters/` — vendor-agnostic adapter interface and reference implementations
+* `adapters/`; vendor-agnostic adapter interface and reference implementations
-* `suites/` — poisoning, integrity, and abstention suites
+* `suites/`; poisoning, integrity, and abstention suites
-* `corpora/` — synthetic adversarial distractors and real QA splits
+* `corpora/`; synthetic adversarial distractors and real QA splits
-* `harness/` — deterministic runner, claims registry loader, and reporter
+* `harness/`; deterministic runner, claims registry loader, and reporter
-* `eval/claims_registry.yaml` — machine-readable claim registry
+* `eval/claims_registry.yaml`; machine-readable claim registry
-* `eval/reports/` — run artifacts (JSON + Markdown)
+* `eval/reports/`; run artifacts (JSON + Markdown)

-* `eval/` — legacy DSS-EVAL reports and milestone documents (retained for history)
+* `eval/`; legacy DSS-EVAL reports and milestone documents (retained for history)

-> This repository contains only the benchmark harness, evaluation corpora, claims registry, and reproducibility artifacts — no application runtime code.
+> This repository contains only the benchmark harness, evaluation corpora, claims registry, and reproducibility artifacts; no application runtime code.
 The private application (runtime, surfaces, control plane, middleware) lives in `dss-codebase`.

 ## Citation